riscv-non-isa/rvv-intrinsic-doc/rvv-intrinsic-rfc.md

 size_t vsetvlmax_e8m4 ();
 size_t vsetvlmax_e8m8 ();
 ```

-There is no need to specify the behavior of tail and masked-off elements being undisturbed or agnostic.
-The default setting is tail agnostic and masked-off undisturbed.
-If users do not want to keep the values in masked-off elements, they could pass `vundefined()` as the `maskedoff` value.

 `SEW` and `LMUL` are a part of the naming.
 They are static information for the
 intrinsics.